top of page

 10 things you should know before the semester begins:

-2. Class Preparation Expectations: This course will include more outside reading and activities so that class time can focus on problem-solving and simulations.
-We will cover the same material as other sections of ECON 2005 but in different ways.
+3. Class Preparation Expectations: This section includes more outside reading and activities than other sections so that we can spend our class time focused on problem-solving and simulations.
+We cover the same topics as other sections of ECON 2005 but in a different way.
 Keep in mind that Virginia Tech expects you to spend around 6 hours each week working on material related to our course in addition to the 3 hours we spend together each week.

-4. Attendance and Participation: Active participation in class is important and contributes to a portion of your final grade.
+5. Attendance and Participation: Active class participation is important and contributes to a portion of your final grade.
 We'll use the iClicker Cloud platform to help keep the class interactive.
 Your homework platform (Achieve) will include access to iClicker Cloud.
 The physical iClicker remotes won't work with our course.
-You will be able to register for iClicker Cloud once our course officially opens on Canvas.
+You will be able to register for iClicker Cloud once our course officially opens on Canvas

-5. Assignment Weighting: Instead of a few exams worth a large portion of your overall grade, our course will emphasize weekly small-stakes assignments.
-It's important to keep track of due dates throughout the semester and avoid a heavy reliance on the Canvas calendar.
-Now is a great time to get into the habit of using a planner to keep track of your busy schedule.
+6. Assignment Weighting: Instead of a couple of exams worth a large percentage of your overall grade, our course emphasizes weekly small-stakes assignments.
+It's important to keep track of due dates throughout the semester and avoid relying heavily on the Canvas calendar.
+Now is a great time to get into the habit of using a simple planner to keep track of your busy schedule.

-7. Achieve Platform: Your textbook, homework, and exams will all be hosted on Macmillan's Achieve platform.
+7. Connect Platform: Your textbook, homework, and exams will all be hosted on McGraw Hill's Connect platform.
 The bookstore will offer an access code, but you can get it for much cheaper by purchasing it directly from the publisher's website.
-The total cost is around $110 if you purchase it directly from Macmillan.
-Your online access includes a digital copy of the textbook, but you can get a used copy of an older edition on Amazon for much cheaper.
-You don't need to register for Achieve until our course is officially open on Canvas, but you should purchase a physical copy of the book before classes start if you want a physical copy.
+Connect access costs around $95 when you purchase it from McGraw Hill compared to $155 at the campus bookstore.
+Your access includes a digital copy of the textbook, but you can also purchase a used copy of an older edition on Amazon if you prefer.
+You will be able to register and pay for your Connect account once our Canvas course officially opens, but you should purchase a physical copy of the book before classes start if you would a physical copy.

 8. Saving on Books & Course Material: If you're searching for books for your courses, you can often find them online at significantly lower prices than the campus bookstore.
-For most classes, you can find used copies or older editions that work just as well.
-Be sure to check with your other instructors to see!
-Amazon offers discounts, especially with an Amazon Student account.
+For most classes, you can find used copies or older editions that work just as well as the new ones.
+Check with your other instructors to be sure!
+Amazon offers deep discounts, especially if you have an Amazon Prime Student account.
 You can even have packages shipped to your dorm.

-9. Canvas as Hub: We'll use a number of different platforms this term, but you should consider Canvas as the central platform for all course-related information.
-Configure your Canvas preferences for daily digests, and consider setting up email forwarding for your VT email address if you want to use something else.
-When you set up your online accounts (Achieve/iClicker/Moblab), you need to use your VT email address to ensure your grades are synced with Canvas.
+9. Canvas as Hub: We'll use several different online platforms this semester, but you should consider Canvas as the central hub for all course-related information.
+I recommend configuring your Canvas preferences for daily digests, and consider setting up email forwarding for your VT email address if you want to use something else.
+You will need to use your VT email address when you set up your online accounts for Connect and iClicker so that your grades are synced with the Canvas gradebook each time I post grades.

 10. Technological Concerns: The semester is long and there is a chance you'll run into technical issues during the semester that prevent you from completing an assignment.
-Given the structure of the course, there will not be any opportunities to make up assignments you miss.
-The best way to avoid missing an assignment is to complete your assignments early.
+Given the structure (and size) of the course, there will not be any opportunities to make up assignments you miss during the semester.
+Nearly all of our assignments are completed online, which allows you to take advantage of a public computer on campus or rent a laptop from the library

-I'm very passionate about economics and about education.
+I'm incredibly passionate about economics and education.
 I will share that excitement with you every class, and I hope you bring similar energy to class when it comes to learning and wanting to be successful.
-I occasionally post class-related stuff you may find interesting on Twitter & Instagram and I write a weekly newsletter that looks at how basic economic concepts can explain current events.
-Please do not feel obligated to follow any of these accounts, but you're welcome to interact with me as much or as little as you're comfortable.
+I occasionally post class-related things you may find interesting on my social media accounts (LinkedIn, X/Twitter, and Instagram), and I even write a weekly newsletter that looks at how basic economic concepts can explain current events and pop culture.
+You are not required to follow me on any of those accounts, but you are welcome to interact with me on those platforms as much or as little as you're comfortable.

-I am really looking forward to the upcoming semester and I hope you enjoy your next few months with m
+I am really looking forward to the upcoming semester and I hope you enjoy your next few months with me as your instructor!

 bottom of page